Are you planning to travel to one of the UK or one of the 27 European Union countries?

 Until European governments stop asking us to submit photos with visa applications, the only way around this is to suck it up and take new photos every time you apply for a visa.

 So there you have it, 5 crucial passport checks to do before you travel to Europe, including 3 showstopper requirements even if you don’t need a visa.

 And even if you have a British passport, you’ll need to be aware of these changes from 1 January 2021 as they’ll apply to you as well!

-If you’d like more tips on how to properly prepare a visa application, you can download Your Ultimate 5-step Guide to Applying for a Visa from our homepage.
+If you’d like more tips on how to properly prepare a visa application, you can download Your Ultimate 5-step Guide to Applying for a Visa.
 This 58-page guide goes through the visa application process in an incredible amount of detail so you can avoid common mistakes and make a success of your visa application.

 And if you’d like to keep up-to-date with the latest travel and visa news, or just like checking out new and interesting travel resources, you can join our mailing list by leaving your details below.